mishurov/termik/README.md

 * There's the minor bug.
 If the .obb file is missing, the app crashes after downloading the file from Play Store.
 It works well after restart though.

 ## Building on Linux
 I didn't test the build process in other OSes.
+It uses CMake and Ninja build systems.

 * Generate the necessary libraries first.
 Uncomment "gen-libs" in "setting.gradle" and comment the others, comment/uncomment targets and abis in "gen-libs/build.gradle" to build the OpenCV library and to download a prebuilt TensorFlow files and its sources.
 OpenCV need a path to Android SDK, it works with the Android tools from an SDK less than 25.3.0.